linusapelgren/Iron-Fitness/README.md

 ## Marketing

+#### Business Model
+The chosen business model for this e-commerce site is B2C (Business to Consumer).
+IronFitnessGym was created with the goal of offering users a seamless, convenient way to sign up for gym memberships and book classes, all online.
+By using our platform, customers can bypass the traditional hassles of gym reception desks and restrictive opening hours.

+Once a user subscribes to a membership, they immediately receive a virtual gym card, enabling them to start their fitness journey without waiting for a physical card to arrive.
+This instant access ensures a smooth and efficient start to their training, saving valuable time and providing a hassle-free experience.

+Our mission is to inspire as many people in Karlskoga as possible to begin their fitness journey.
+We aim to provide easy access to top-quality training options and build a supportive community where fitness enthusiasts can thrive, all with the convenience of managing everything online.

 #### Iron Fitness - Facebook

 To enhance the promotion of Iron Fitness on social media, a Facebook page has been established.
 Success in e-commerce on Facebook is driven by regular updates, active user engagement, feedback polls, and competitions designed to attract both new and returning customers.